 United States – Inducted 1994

-Proclaimed “Dean of American Chess” by the U.S. Chess Federation, Bisguier is recognized as a tireless promoter of the game.
-He has likely played more people than any other U.S. grandmaster, giving exhibitions at hospitals, colleges, prisons, and other locations around the country in the interest of popularizing the game.
-He is both a regular contributor to Chess Life and a published author.
-His books include 1974’s American Chess Masters from Morphy to Fischer with Andrew Soltis, and 2003’s The Art of Bisguier, a compendium of his best games from 1945-1960.
+Proclaimed “Dean of American Chess” by the U.S. Chess Federation, Bisguier was a tireless promoter of the game.
+He likely played more people than any other U.S. grandmaster, giving exhibitions at hospitals, colleges, prisons, and other locations around the country in the interest of popularizing the game.
+Bisguier was both a regular contributor to Chess Life and a published author.
+His books include 1974’s American Chess Masters from Morphy to Fischer (written with Andrew Soltis); 2003’s The Art of Bisguier, The Early Years: 1945-1960 (written with Newton Berry); and 2008’s The Art of Bisguier: Selected Games 1961-2003 (written with Newton Berry and featuring a forward by Lev Alburt).